With coronavirus closing schools, here's how you can help food insecure children

 (CNN)On any given day, the National School Lunch Program provides low-cost or free lunches to 29.7 million children.

-But the coronavirus pandemic shutting down schools and parents are scrambling to find ways to feed their hungry kids.
+But the coronavirus pandemic is shutting down schools and parents are scrambling to find ways to feed their hungry kids.

 Charitable organizations are working to fill the gap, but they need your help.
 Here are a few organizations you can support: